crizzy9/.dotfiles/README.md

 # lua basics
-print("print something") - execute and print something in lua script :messages - to view the output of the print statements in neovim
+print("print something") - execute and print something in lua script :messages - to view the output of the print statements in neovim :lua vim.lsp.buf.formatting() - to call a lua function from status line

 # Other useful info and commands and TODO
 `:Telescope keymaps` - search LSP keymaps